-The secondary program of Faith Christian School offers 7th – 12th grade in a traditional, teacher-taught classroom.
+The Junior High and High School program of Faith Christian School offers 7th – 12th grade in a traditional, teacher-taught classroom.
 School begins at 8:20am with pledges, prayer, and devotions before embarking on the learning journey for the day.

 We currently accept enrollments year-round depending on available space in the classroom.
 God has blessed our school with a wonderful group of students who are always excited to make new friends and make new students feel at home.